Blog Post December 5, 2025 | 15 minute read

 • Do you have robust authentication and rate limiting?

-• Can you expose data in real-time rather than batch exports?
+• Can you expose data in real time rather than with batch exports?

 Then assess your cloud infrastructure readiness.
 Composable architecture works best with cloud-native deployment models that can scale individual components independently.